Ordarb/scrappy/scrappy/README.md

 We first extract all messages (tweets) sent on Twitter in since June 2011 that contain keywords related to Uncertainty and keywords related to the Economy.

+## Trade Policy Uncertainty (TPU Index)
+Trade Policy Uncertainty Index developed by Dario Caldara, Matteo Iacoviello, Patrick Molligo, Andrea Prestipino and Andrea Raffo at the Federal Reserve Board.They construct a monthly index of Trade Policy Uncertainty (TPU Index) by counting the frequency of joint occurrences of trade policy and uncertainty terms across major newspapers.

+## Equity Market Uncertainty Index (EMV Index)
+We construct our Index of Equity Market Uncertainty through an analysis of newspaper articles containing terms related to equity market uncertainty.
+For this exercise, we use newspapers from Access World New's NewsBank service.
+We restrict our attention to newspapers in the United States, of which NewsBank covers well over 1000 in recent years.
+These newspapers range from large national papers like USA Today to small local newspapers.

+## Infectious Disease Equity Market Volatility Tracker (ID Index)
+Following our work in Baker, Bloom, Davis, and Kost (2019) and as seen here, we construct a newspaper-based Infectious Disease Equity Market Volatility Tracker.
+This daily measure is available from January 1985 to the present and is updated daily.

+Second, we obtain daily counts of newspaper articles that contain at least one term in each of E, M, V, and ID across approximately 3,000 US Newspapers.
+Third, we scale the raw EMV-ID counts by the count of all articles in the same day.
+In a final step, we multiplicatively rescale the resulting series mirroring our approach to scale a Categorical EMV series in our Categorical EMV tracker.
+That is, we match the level of the VIX between 1990 and 2016 using the overall EMV index and then scale this ID-EMV index to reflect the ratio of the ID-EMV articles to total EMV articles.